dabrorius/markov-noodles/README.md

-# Markov chain generation with Noodles
+# Markov noodles

-Noodles is a minimalistic library for generating text using Markov chains.
+Markov noodles is a minimalistic library for generating text using Markov chains.

 ## Installation
 ```
-gem install noodles
+gem install markov_noodles
 ```

 ## Usage